How to Use a Wagner Paint Sprayer

 The Studio Plus is perfect for beginners who are learning how to spray.
 This unit is built for all your furniture, up cycling, and crafting needs.

-Fill your paint cup and remember to angle the suction tube.
-If you’re painting downwards, angle the tube towards the front of your sprayer.
-The opposite is true if you’re spraying upwards.
+Start by filling your paint cup and remember to angle the suction tube correctly.
+If you’re spraying downward, point the tube toward the front of the sprayer; if you’re spraying upward, angle it the other way.

-Adjust your air power: higher power is for thicker materials, while lower power is for thinner materials like stains.
+Next, adjust your air power.
+Use higher air pressure for thicker materials and lower pressure for thinner ones like stains.

 Join our Email List for Tips and Tricks!